lennox55555/HAHD/README.md

 ```

 ## Description of Data:
 The data collection utilizes a full stack Hazardous Detection Web App.
-The application implements a careful protocol where each participant undergoes eye calibration before viewing urban driving scenes from the Cityscapes dataset.
-During each 10 second viewing period, the system records precise eye movements and gaze patterns, followed by participant feedback on perceived hazards.
+The application implements a process where each participant undergoes eye calibration before viewing urban driving scenes from the Cityscapes dataset.
+During each 10 second viewing period, the application records gaze patterns, followed by participant feedback on perceived hazards.

 The dataset contains eyetracking data including X and Y gaze coordinates, timestamps, viewing durations, and hazard servity selection.
 This information is complemented by metadata containing test set identifiers, image references, and detailed session information.
 The image data consists of a carefully curated subset of the Cityscapes dataset, organized into nine test sets that represent diverse urban driving scenarios.